Science AliveK-12 Teacher Professional Development and Curriculum

 Program Documents and Resources

 Public Service Announcements (PSAs) are videos created to raise awareness and change public attitudes and behavior toward a social issue.
 Effective PSAs often have a powerful message that sticks with the viewer, sometimes becoming part of a society’s collective norm.
+We host a yearly EnergySmart PSA contest for middle school aged students to help us create awareness around energy conservation and efficiency.

 Follow these four easy steps to enter the contest!